Cairn

 Why does the price differ by country?

-So Cairn uses two tiers ($3 and $1) to keep the burden of writing roughly equal wherever you are.
-The $1 tier is not "lesser" — it's simply the price that makes writing feel comparable from those regions.
+So Cairn uses three tiers ($15, $9, $3 for three stones — i.e. $5, $3, $1 per stone × 3) to keep the burden of writing roughly equal wherever you are.
+The lower tiers are not "lesser" — they're simply the prices that make writing feel comparable from those regions.

 Yes.
-Registration is rejected if your email, real name, or payment-card fingerprint matches a previous entry on any axis.
+Registration is rejected if your email, real name, or payment-card fingerprint matches a previous registration on any axis.

 Asking someone else to write on your behalf (proxy submission) is also prohibited by the Terms.